HED-GIT/language_chain/README.md

 # language_chain

-a test program where different compiled languages call each other
+a test program where different languages call each other

 ## languages